Amira Willighagen: 2014–present

 A concert entitled "Cadeautjes" ("Gifts") was available online for 24 hours, on 6-7 December 2024.
-The concert "Two Worlds, One Amira", celebrating Willighagen’s 21st birthday and Gelukskinders Foundation 10th anniversary, took place on 5 April 2025 at Fairtree Atterbury Theatre from Pretoria.
+The concert "Two Worlds, One Amira", celebrating Willighagen's 21st birthday and Gelukskinders Foundation 10th anniversary, took place on 5 April 2025 at Fairtree Atterbury Theatre from Pretoria.
+The recording of this concert was released, in December 2025, on USB stick, in two versions: video and audio.

 Philanthropy

 According to statements on her website, with half of the revenue she makes by performing and her album sales, Willighagen supports her own charity project, Stichting Gelukskinders (Lucky Children Foundation), to build playgrounds for poor children of South African townships.
 Also, an important part of the foundation's funds comes from donations.
 The idea of creating playgrounds came up when she went to South Africa, to visit her grandmother, at the age of seven.
 She went outside to play, like any child, but the children from there didn't have a proper playground, so they just ran and threw stones.
 Astonished and disappointed, she said to her mother: "If I ever get any money I'd like to come back here and help these children have something to play."
 That's exactly what she did: after only three years, on 5 March 2014, she opened the first playground in Ikageng, a township near Potchefstroom, South Africa.
 To formalize development and maintenance of playgrounds, Willighagen's Gelukskinders Foundation was established on 1 November 2014.

 On behalf of her foundation, Willighagen opened the second playground in Ikageng on 1 August 2016.
 Amira opened the third playground, Amira Park – Sarafina, which was completed on 20 January 2017.
 Amira opened her fourth playground in South Africa on 20 June 2017.
 Amira Park #4 was opened in Promosa.
 On 11 June 2018 Amira opened her 5th playground at Lesego Primary School which included carousel, swings, slide, and a sandbox.
 In July and August 2019 were opened six new playgrounds at schools near Potchefstroom, their number reaching 13.
 Other charitable actions worth mentioning are her participation in fundraising, for the victims of the Haiyan typhoon in Philippines (on 18 November 2013), for UNICEF (on 16 July 2014) and to support the victims of the devastating bush fires around Knysna, in extra concert at Classics Is Groot (on 24 June 2017).
 In August 2020 Willighagen donated 80000 rands (about 5200 US dollars) to the Solidarity Helping Hand.
 Thus, a lot of children have got gifts, in the form of food and juices.